Nationwide Car Insurance Review: Coverage, Discounts & Ratings

 • Safe, low-mileage drivers who can layer SmartRide and SmartMiles for maximum telematics savings

-• Homeowners who can bundle and unlock the largest multi-policy discount in the industry
+• Homeowners who can bundle and unlock the industry-leading multi-policy discount

 • Drivers planning a long-term clean record who want Vanishing Deductible to slowly erase their out-of-pocket exposure

-Nationwide is a weaker fit for budget-first shoppers, rideshare drivers, and drivers in the four states where it does not sell auto policies.
+Nationwide is a weaker fit for teen drivers, drivers with a recent DUI, poor-credit drivers, rideshare drivers, and drivers in the four states where it does not sell auto policies.
+For those groups, our guide to affordable local coverage can help narrow better options.

 Frequently Asked Questions